standardrb/.github/docs/CODE_OF_CONDUCT.md

 ## Test Double's Code of Conduct

-Diversity and inclusion make our company strong.
+Diversity and inclusion make our community strong.
 We encourage participation from the most varied and diverse backgrounds possible and want to be very clear about where we stand.
-Our goal is to maintain a safe, helpful, and friendly company for everyone, regardless of ability, age, body size, ethnicity, experience, gender identity and expression, nationality, personal appearance, race, religion, sexual orientation, or other characteristic.
+Our goal is to maintain a safe, helpful, and friendly community for everyone, regardless of ability, age, body size, ethnicity, experience, gender identity and expression, nationality, personal appearance, race, religion, sexual orientation, or other characteristic.

-This Code of Conduct applies to all one-on-one communications, slack channels, retreats and Test Double events, but also to activities outside of that scope, online and in person — anywhere such behaviour has the potential to adversely affect the safety and well-being of employees.
+This Code of Conduct applies to all community interactions, including (but not limited to) one-on-one communications, public posts/comments, code reviews, pull requests, and GitHub issues.

 ### Expected Behavior